 Dubbed the remotest area in this ski circuit, the Okushiga Kogen Ski Area provides protected, north-facing slopes.
 That means it boasts the deepest, coldest, and driest powder, along with plenty of expert-graded terrain.

 Okushiga is also classed as one of the luxury ski areas, so expect pricing to be a little more expensive for accommodation.
 There are a few upmarket hotels to choose from, but day-tripping here for the snow might be a better option, as the area isn’t huge, and is not connected to any of the larger zones.
-As a beginner, it may be better to aim for a larger, more developed ski area in the resort, too.
+As a beginner, it may be better to aim for a larger, more developed ski area in the ski resort, too.

 If you’re looking for a laid-back and compact ski experience, this ski area might suit you.
-Providing some challenging technical terrain and tons of deep powder, this small, quiet resort is definitely a hidden gem – and never busy!
+Providing some challenging technical terrain and tons of deep powder, this small, quiet ski resort is definitely a hidden gem – and never busy!

 If you plan to ski all day, you’ll exhaust what Kumanoyu provides relatively quickly.
 However, those wanting a more relaxed and traditional Japanese experience will find the hotel beautiful and love that it has its own onsen for relaxing after a long day of riding.
 Don’t forget the night skiing, too.